 - South Dakota, Wyoming and Florida lead the nation with "Excellent" ratings, offering zero individual income tax, no or low corporate taxes and manageable compliance costs.

-High small business tax burdens can make costs like business insurance and payroll even more important to manage.
+High small business tax burdens make costs like business insurance and payroll more important to manage.
 Compare small business insurance quotes to see how insurance premiums vary by state alongside tax costs.
-Tax burden is just one factor in choosing where to locate your business.
+Tax burden is one factor in choosing where to locate your business.
 See MoneyGeek's complete ranking of the best states to start a small business, which evaluates tax climate, cost structure, business resources, workforce quality and market opportunity.

 Small Business Tax Burden by State in 2026